-Mary Alice Allen, Associate Director of Education Abroad
+Mary Alice Allen, Associate Director of Education Abroad E-mail: maryalice.allen@oie.gatech.edu

-E-mail: maryalice.allen@oie.gatech.edu

-Request for Approval
+Faculty-Led Study Abroad & Embedded Program Proposal 2025 Request for Approval

-Please complete the information below and ob tain signatures from the sponsoring Chair and Dean before submitti ng to OIE.
-Program Name: ROGRAM DIRECTOR(S): ROGRAM LOCATION(S): DFFICIAL PROGRAM DATES: irst day of class to last day of final exams DATE OF DEPARTURE FROM US: DATE OF RETURN TO US: OTAL # OF WEEKS: TOTAL # OF INSTRUCTIONAL DAYS: nstructional davs FOTAL # OF DAYS WITH NO INSTRUCTION: Application Deadline: ARE TRANSIENT STUDENTS ALLOWED TO APPLY T APPROVAL SIGNATURES: or co-sponsored programs, please provide signatocuSign. tures from both academic units where indicated.
-Please obtain approv als signatures via Chair of School unit sponsoring program Date Chair of School (additional sponsoring unit) Date Dean Date Dean (additional sponsoring unit) Date Executive Director of International Education Date Vice Provost for International Initiatives Date nternal use by the Office of International Educa tion
+Please complete the information below and obtain signatures from the sponsoring Chair and Dean before submitting to OIE.

+Program Name:

+Program Director(s):

+PROGRAM LOCATION(S):

+OFFICIAL PROGRAM DATES:

+DATE OF DEPARTURE FROM US:

+DATE OF RETURN TO US:

+TOTAL # OF WEEKS:

+TOTAL # OF INSTRUCTIONAL DAYS: use official program dates above to count potential instructional days

+TOTAL # OF DAYS WITH NO INSTRUCTION:

+Application Deadline:

+Are transient students allowed to apply to this program? $\Box$ Yes $\Box$ No

+DOES THIS PROGRAM HAVE A SERVICE-LEARNING COMPONENT?
+Service No

+STUDENTS WILL BE REQUIRED TO REGISTER FOR A MINIMUM OFCREDITS TO PARTICIPATE.

+STUDENTS WILL NOT BE PERMITTED TO REGISTER FOR MORE THAN A MAXIMUM OFCREDITS ON THIS PROGRAM.

+APPROVAL SIGNATURES:

+For co-sponsored programs, please provide signatures from both academic units where indicated.
+Please obtain approvals signatures via DocuSign.

+Chair of School unit sponsoring program Date Chair of School (additional sponsoring unit) Date Dean Date Dean (additional sponsoring unit) Date

+Internal use by the Office of International Education

-Approved by the IUCC Study Abroad Committee (Date):
+Approved by the IUCC/IGC Study Abroad Committee (Date):